 What to Know About Retrieving Gold From Electronics

 Many common household electronics have only small amounts of gold in them, though older electronics may contain higher quantities.
 Gold is found in electronic components like CPUs, pins, and circuit boards, and is suitable for electronic use since it resists corrosion.
 However, since gold is expensive, today’s manufacturers try to use as little of it as possible.

 Most places require that you recover the gold from the electronics before selling it so it can be more easily refined.
-Note that gold can be difficult to recover and requires you to completely dismantle the device, including separating gold from other elements in components like circuit boards.
-And the process can be dangerous; some recovery processes require the use of corrosive chemicals.
+Note that gold can be difficult to recover, and you will need to completely dismantle the device and separate the gold from other elements in components like circuit boards.
+The process can also be dangerous; some recovery processes require the use of corrosive chemicals.
 An easier — and often safer — option is to sell the circuit boards whole to companies that specialize in electronic scrap.

 You may also want to keep in mind that while older electronics typically contain more gold, the effort required to dismantle old stereos or computers may not be worth the value of the gold inside.
-Some older electronics may even have greater value as collectibles.
+Some older electronics like camcorders and game consoles may even have greater value as collectibles.
 Consider selling the item whole or for parts instead.
 You can research similar items on sites like eBay or Etsy to see how much the device and/or the parts are selling for.

 The amount of gold in electronics can be difficult to determine since it varies greatly by brand, age, size, and model.
 Generally, you can get at least a little bit of gold out of anything that contains a circuit board, with additional gold found in elements like connective pins.
 Computers and televisions tend to be the electronics with the most gold in them, but camcorders, media players, game consoles, and cell phones also contain gold.
 Be aware that you may be able to get more money by selling the item or the parts instead — you’ll need several hundred or even thousand circuit boards to make any real money from gold scrap.